What Are Website Metrics and What Are They Used For?

 AVERAGE SESSION DURATION -this is the average time users spend on your website.
 It is the combined duration of all sessions on your domain (in seconds) divided by the total number of sessions.
 To find this in Google Analytics, simply go to Audience – Overview- Session Duration.
 If you are offering a great page experience, and visitors are staying on your page for longer. then your bounce rate will be low.

 A. ORGANIC CONVERSION RATE – the proportion of traffic that reaches a particular page that results in a sale.
 Basically, it measures the quality of your traffic and depends on you initially setting goals to track your conversions.

 To find this in Google Analytics – go to conversions – goals.

 B. CLICK THROUGH RATE (CTR) TO YOUR WEBSITE – this refers to all the users that click on your site links after seeing them in the search results.
 To find CTR in Google Analytics go to – acquisition – search console.
-Then from the drop-down menu click the channel that you would like to view. e.g. landing pages.
+Then from the drop-down menu click the metric that you want to analyse e.g. landing pages.
 You will then open a table showing you the CTR for any of your channels.

 TECHNICAL SEO METRICS